We have no money gentlemen, so we shall have to think.

 Eric Britton, Editor

-Recent visitors map: Where are they reading World Streets this morning?
+Annex A: Recent visitors map: Who/where read World Streets this morning?

 # # #